DGross245/42-CPP-Modules/C04/README.md

 ## Exercises
 - **Exercise 00: Polymorphism**
-  - Description: It creates 3 classes Dog and Cat that inherts from the Animal class, printing different sounds when printing makeSound().
+  - Description: it creates 3 classes Dog and Cat that inherts from the Animal class, printing different sounds when printing makeSound().
   - Usage:
     ```bash
     cd ex00